NightJar/silverstripe-configcodes/Readme.md

 [x] demarcate invalid editor fields
 [x] ViewableData::obj() will cast a value that doesn't exist into a full value object and make it "truthy".
 Check in DataObjectPropertyDisplay::__construct that things exist as we expect.
-[ ] Remove shortcode if it is empty and press backspace or delete [ ] Remove button should work on void type shortcodes
+[ ] Remove shortcode if it is empty and press backspace or delete [x] Remove button should work on void type shortcodes [ ] Leave focus on void type shortcode if cancelling or editing